bsurc/pracprog/doc/syllabus.md

 For simplicity, we'll all use the same IDE, Microsoft VS Code.
 It has plugins with varying support for many languages (R, Python, Go, C/C++, etc.), and good integration with `git` and github.
+This isn't required if you are familiar with another multi-language IDE that supports Go and `git`.

 ##### Extensions